dadadadawjb/honors/README.md

-# honors
+# Honors
-A curated list of AI papers of interest that have received honors, focusing more on computer vision and embodied manipulation, along with personal summary.
+A curated list of AI papers of interest that have received honors, focusing more on computer vision and robot learning, along with personal summary.

 ## Table of Contents
 * [2024](2024.md)